cmatth25/722_Group/TreeBuilding.md

 #### please log into info2020

 Remember using 16S in the metagenomics tutorial for microbial identification?
-It's a great ortholog for phylogenetic tree making for the same reason.
-Carl Woese famously used 16S to differentiate between Bacteria and Archea using 16S and used the small rRNA subunit more generally to propose the above Tree of Life.
+It's a great ortholog for phylogenetic analysis for the same reason.
+Carl Woese famously used 16S to differentiate between Bacteria and Archea and used the small rRNA subunit more generally to propose the above Tree of Life.

 Let's retrieve some 16S sequences from experimental isolates and some related type strains to get a better idea what we're working with and where they fall in the Actinobacterial tree.
 Oftentimes, when we're dealing with species and especially at the strain level, 16S just isn't enough (and I can confirm it simply isn't here either), so let's get 23S, part of the large ribosomal subunit, and concatenate the sequences for a multigene alignment.
 Here's a link to some rRNA sequences.

+We're going to start with pulling together an alignment, although it's ultimately not necessary for the SNP tree we'll be building.

 ```
 mkdir trees ; cd trees